Privas: Economy

 In the nineteenth century the town hosted a number of water-powered silk mills.
 Iron-ore mining was also a major activity, in the Ouvèze valley to the west of Privas.
 But mining had declined to the point of extinction by the First World War and the silk industry was mostly extinct by the Second.
 The town used to be linked to the main railway system by a branch line railway, and there were tramways to both Aubenas and Le Pouzin.
 These rail communications no longer exist.
 Privas's most famous products today are sugared chestnuts.
 A little wine is also produced in the area.

 As a town and a préfecture, many people are employed as administrators.
 But local employment in the préfecture has been declining since the 1990s because of the amalgamation of many services within the Ardèche and Drôme départements.
 Tourism is a more vibrant sector for employment.

+Transport

+The nearest airports are Grenoble Alpes Isère Airport, located 156 km north east, Lyon-Saint Exupéry Airport, located 156 km north east, Marseille Provence Airport, located 192 km south east and Montpellier - Méditerranée Airport, located 194 km south west of Privas.